Leon-Hoeck/Website/README.md

 ## 🤝 Contributing

-While this is a personal CV project, suggestions and feedback are welcome!
+While this is a personal website project, suggestions and feedback are welcome!
 Feel free to:

 1. Report bugs
 2. Suggest new features